opensearch-project/documentation-website/_field-types/mapping-parameters/analyzer.md

 2. **Normalization:** The analyzer can apply various normalization techniques, such as converting text to lowercase, removing stop words, and stemming/lemmatizing words.

-3. **Consistency:** By defining the same analyzer for both indexing and searching, you ensure that the text analysis process is consistent, which helps improve the relevance of search results.
+3. **Consistency:** By defining the same analyzer for both index and search operations, you ensure that the text analysis process is consistent, which helps improve the relevance of search results.

 4. **Customization:** OpenSearch allows you to define custom analyzers by specifying the tokenizer, character filters, and token filters to be used.
 This gives you fine-grained control over the text analysis process.